 The Cancer Pain Management Service (CPMS) at Roswell Park Comprehensive Cancer Center uses a team approach to reducing pain in cancer patients.
-The expertise of anesthesiologists, psychologists, nurses, acupuncturists, physical and occupational therapists, nutritionists, and social workers merges into a comprehensive pain management plan designed to meet the individual needs of each patient.
+The expertise of anesthesiologists trained in pharmacologic and interventional pain management, psychologists, nurses, acupuncturists, physical and occupational therapists, nutritionists, and social workers merges into a comprehensive pain management plan designed to meet the individual needs of each patient.
 The first step is to assess the patient’s level of pain from the information provided on the Comprehensive Pain Assessment Questionnaire.
 This knowledge pinpoints the areas and nature of each patient’s discomfort and guides the team in selecting the most appropriate treatment or treatments to relieve the patient’s pain and suffering.

 Outpatients are treated 4 days a week in the Pain Clinic.
 Inpatients are evaluated by referral from their primary physician at Roswell Park or their personal physician.
 Daily hospital rounds are made by the CPMS to ensure that effective pain and symptom control is attained and maintained.